denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ## Consensus Sequences (Nucleotide)
 All code in this section needs to be ran on the cloud HPC.

 The first thing we will do is get consensus sequences for the reference gene so it can then be used in later stages of the analysis.
-This can be accomplished by entering the command below into the command line.
+We knew the genomic positions for the different genes of interest by searching their gene names in the gff file.
+To create the consensus sequences for the reference gene you should enter the command below into the command line.

 ```bash
 conda activate /shared/apps/conda/bio2